Mother Simpson: Cultural references

 "Mother Simpson" draws upon a number of references to 1960s popular culture.
-Three songs from the 1960s appear in this episode: "Sunshine of Your Love" by Cream, "Blowin' in the Wind" by Bob Dylan, and the Jimi Hendrix cover of "All Along the Watchtower".
+Three songs from the 1960s appear in this episode: "Sunshine of Your Love" by Cream, Bob Dylan's "Blowin' in the Wind", and Jimi Hendrix's cover of Dylan's "All Along the Watchtower".
 Mona Simpson is seen reading Steal This Book by Abbie Hoffman.
 Mona mentions that she worked a number of jobs while on the run, including "marketing Jerry Rubin’s line of diet shakes, proofreading Bobby Seale's cookbook, and running credit checks at Tom Hayden’s Porsche dealership."
 Rubin, Seale and Hayden were three liberal radicals from the 1960s.
 Rubin did indeed have a line of diet shakes, and Seale did write some cookbooks.
 However, Hayden never owned a Porsche dealership.
-Homer claims to his mother that some people say he "looks like Dan Aykroyd".
-Homer's mother tells Lisa about reading the book A Separate Peace being hardly ninth grade level.
-When he was a kid, Homer is shown as having a Pillsbury Doughboy doll.

 The radicals use a Spiro Agnew alarm clock, which is based on a real item.
 When Mr. Burns drives a tank towards the Simpson house, he is wearing oversized headgear.
 This is a reference to a public relations stunt by Michael Dukakis during his campaign in the 1988 presidential election.
 Abraham Simpson briefly claims he was the actual Lindbergh Baby while trying to stall the FBI agents.
 When Mr. Burns plays a tape of "Ride of the Valkyries", it has been recorded over by Smithers with "Waterloo" by ABBA, a reference to Smithers' implied homosexuality and to the helicopter beach attack scene in Apocalypse Now, in which "Ride of the Valkyries" is famously played.
 Maggie is shown dancing in her diaper and covered in slogans in a pastiche of the filler scenes of Laugh-In in which Goldie Hawn and other female cast members like Ruth Buzzi and Jo Anne Worley danced in a bikini with slogans and drawings painted on their bodies.
 The two FBI agents are Joe Friday and Bill Gannon from Dragnet.
 Gannon is voiced by Harry Morgan, who played him in the 1960s version of the series.